 Considering Hollywood is known to take some creative liberties with historical texts—and has a penchant to cast mostly white actors, despite the ethnicity of the figures who they are playing—portraying Christ is a heavy cross to bear.
-It's hard to know where to begin when researching the role.

 1. Selva Rasalingam – The Gospel of John (2014)

 Historically Accurate Jesus

 This portrayal of Jesus from the Lumo Project (it’s on Netflix) is easily the most Biblically accurate on the list.
 Not only do the performers speak Aramaic, but Shakespearian actor Selva Rasalingam is also of partly Tamil descent.
 Hollywood, take note.

 Not only does Roumie have a Biblically accurate look of Jesus, he’s also part of a series that has been well-praised for its accurate portrayal of Jesus and other characters from the Bible.
 That’s a bonus point that unfortunately not many others on this list can say.

 3. Christian Bale – Mary, Mother of Jesus (1999)

 Not the Jesus We Need, but the One We Deserve